ssherwood/spring-boot-jpa/README.md

 But wait.
 If we look at how the date is actually stored in the database through the H2 console, it looks like a BLOB.
-That isn't good since we might want to be able to query against it.
+That isn't good since we might want to be able to query against it later.

 Why doesn't JPA support LocalDate?